The perfect training tool and a valuable resource for experienced arbitration practitioners all over the world

 The Arbitration Toolbox is not only a valuable resource for experienced arbitration practitioners all over the world, but can also serve as the perfect training tool to familiarize users and practitioners with the key features of the arbitral process.Find out more

-Check out ASA below 40 events that are specifically designed for a younger group of arbitration practitioners.Find out more
+Keep up-to-date with ASA below 40 events that are specifically designed for a younger group of arbitration practitioners.Join our community

 For further advanced studies on arbitration, we highly recommend the Swiss Arbitration Academy.Discover

 Find out more about other educational events for practitioners and students at every level of experience.Discover

 Students who wish to perform a traineeship in either our Geneva or Zurich office are invited to send us their application.Find out more